irgroup-classrooms/dis08-2021/README.md

 The project will focus on getting data from the web, cleaning and writing data in Python.
 The exercises will be posted in GitHub as usual.

 1. Form a team of 3-4 students.
+Give your team a cool name like [The Be Sharps](https://www.youtube.com/watch?v=CWbW1jtFQUo) or [The Blernsballs](https://www.youtube.com/watch?v=oQF8rQaIjUE&list=RDzfvpeVe_i1A)...
+You get the idea.
-2. Join the 2nd assignment in our [GitHub Classroom](https://classroom.github.com/a/Dmj2sFOl).
+2. When your team forming process is done, join the [GitHub Classroom](https://classroom.github.com/a/Dmj2sFOl) for assignment 2.
+Your team can then collaborate via GitHub.
 3. Work on the group assignments, week by week.

 The submission deadline is `2022-02-04, 20:00:00`.